Communer

 Most of our buyers become the new legal owner of the trademark within three days of paying for it.
 Shortly after payment is made, Communer generates a trademark assignment agreement for e-signature by both the buyer and seller.
 When both parties e-sign, the buyer is now the legal owner of the trademark.

-Does the buyer or seller need to file anything with the trademark office after a trademark purchase?
+Does the buyer or seller need to file anything with the trademark office to make the trademark purchase official?

 How fast can I get Amazon Brand Registry access if I buy a trademark on Communer?